xinah3131/mixyolonet/README.md

 ## Overview

-MixYoloNet is a multi-task joint network designed for both object detection and image restoration.
-It leverages the YOLOv8 architecture and incorporates attention mechanisms in the encoder and decoder using a Mix Structure Block from Mix Structure Net.
+Mix-YOLONet is a multi-task joint network designed for both object detection and image restoration.
+It leverages the YOLOv8 architecture and incorporates attention mechanisms in the encoder and decoder using a Mix Structure Block from MixDehazeNet.

 ## Features